Evidlo/sph_raytracer/README.md

 - 3D spherical raytracing with optional support for evolving volume (4D)
 - implemented purely in PyTorch for easy integration with PyTorch's optimization and machine learning capabilities
-- support for custom detector shapes/sizes
+- support for square/circular detectors or other custom detector shapes
-- optional retrieval framework for easily defining loss functions and parametric models
+- optional retrieval framework for easily defining loss functions and parametric models (currently supports only static 3D volumes)

 ## Quickstart